How Much is the Average Settlement for a Neck Injury in Pennsylvania?

 1. Get Medical Treatment Immediately

 Prompt care helps diagnose the full extent of your injury and creates essential documentation.
+In some cases, neck injuries may require more extensive medical treatment, such as surgery or long-term therapy, making early diagnosis and intervention even more critical.

 2. Follow Up with Specialists

 You may need care from a neurologist, orthopedic surgeon, or pain specialist for ongoing evaluation.
+Some patients may also require a brace and physical therapy as part of their recovery plan.

 3. Record Symptoms and Limitations